David Cournapeau

-David Cournapeau is a data scientist.
+David Cournapeau is a French data scientist.
 He is the original author of the scikit-learn package, an open source machine learning library in the Python programming language.

 Early life and education

 Cournapeau graduated with a MSc in Electrical Engineering from Telecom Paristech, Paris in 2004, and obtained his PhD in Computer Science at Kyoto University, Japan, in the domain of speech recognition.

 Career

 The scikit-learn project started as scikits.learn, a Google Summer of Code project by David Cournapeau.

 After having worked for Silveregg, a SaaS Japanese company delivering recommendation systems for Japanese online retailers, he worked for 6 years at Enthought, a scientific consulting company.
 He joined Cogent Labs, a Japanese Deep Learning/AI company, in 2017.
-He is a Machine Learning Engineering Manager at Mercari, Inc.
+He was a Machine Learning Engineering Manager at Mercari, Inc. until 2023.
+Since 2023 he is an engineering manager in applied science at Amazon.

 Cournapeau has also been involved in the development of other central numerical Python libraries: